Reading Time: 7 minutes

 What do you find hard or discouraging about the Christian life?

-What truths from Ephesians might help to lift your eyes and help you to stand?
+from Ephesians might help to lift your eyes and help you to stand?